arushi-08/inventory-pick-path/README.md

 ## Overview

-Inventory Route optimization application.
+A visual tool for designing supply chain networks and calculating optimal inventory collection routes using graph algorithms.
 It models an inventory as a graph and computes the most efficient route for picking items.
-The API uses Dijkstra’s algorithm to determine:
-- High-level order of key nodes (entry, item locations, exit)
-- Detailed path between these nodes

 <div style="display: inline-flex; align-items: center;">
   <!-- Video Thumbnail -->